-We will rely on MSCI ESG Ratings and, within ratings tiers, the MSCI Industry Adjusted Scores to rank issuers in the Asia Pacific context.
-The Fund will exclude the bottom 5% of issuers with an MSCI Score that are in the benchmark.
-The MSCI Score associated with the bottom 5% of the benchmark will be the hurdle rate portfolio holdings will have to be higher than, to be considered for investment.
+The Fund excludes companies with the highest ESG risks, as identified by the ESG House Score.
+This is implemented by excluding the bottom 5%1 of issuers with an ESG House Score that are in the benchmark.
+The ESG House Score associated with the bottom 5% will be the hurdle rate portfolio holdings will have to be higher than, to be considered for investment.